DFE-Digital/bat-design-history/app/posts/find-teacher-training/2025-12-23-improving-candidate-accounts.md

 We wanted to explore if providing additional information would help candidates compare saved courses.

 When comparing courses, past research has shown that nearest placement school is most important for UK citizens, and the fee is most important for non-UK citizens.
 We added this information to the saved courses.

+We also wanted to test changing the 'Delete' link to 'Saved' with the heart icon.
+We felt this would create more consistency and continuity across the service.

 ![Saved courses page with additional content of nearest placement school and fee amount or salary.](4-saved-course-info.png)